usethesource/rascal-website/docs/RascalConcepts/SyntaxDefinitionAndParsing/index.md

    mappings from parse tree to abstract syntax tree.

 Using [Syntax Definitions](../../Rascal/Declarations/SyntaxDefinition/index.md) you can define the syntax of any (programming) language.
-Then Rascal:
+Then Rascal will:

-*  will generate the parser, and
+*  Generate the parser, and
-*  will provide pattern matching and pattern construction on parse trees and abstract syntax trees, see [Abstract Patterns](../../Rascal/Patterns/Node/index.md) and
+*  Provide pattern matching and pattern construction on parse trees and abstract syntax trees, see [Abstract Patterns](../../Rascal/Patterns/Node/index.md) and
   [Concrete Patterns](../../Rascal/Patterns/Concrete/index.md).